Jeanne Mance

-Origins
+Early years

 Jeanne Mance was born (as Jehanne Mance) into a bourgeois family in Langres, in Haute-Marne, France.
 She was the daughter of Catherine Émonnot and Charles Mance, a prosecutor for the king in Langres, an important diocese in the northern Burgundy.
 After her mother died, Jeanne cared for eleven brothers and sisters.
-She went on to care for victims of the Thirty Years War and the plague.
+She went on to care for victims of the Thirty Years' War and the plague.

 Vocation

 At age 34, while on a pilgrimage to Troyes in Champagne, Mance discovered her missionary calling.
 She decided to go to New France in North America, then in the first stages of colonization by the French.
 She was supported by Anne of Austria, the wife of King Louis XIII, and by the Jesuits.
 She was not interested in marriage in Nouvelle-France.

 Mance was a member of the Société Notre-Dame de Montréal; its goal was to convert the natives and found a hospital in Montreal similar to the one in Quebec.